vegaprotocol/documentation/docs/concepts/vega-chain/transactions.md

 The gas for order-related transactions is calculated based on current market factors, such as existing orders and positions already on the market.

 :::note Go deeper
-See the full list of gas cost calculations and exceptions in the [transaction gas and priority spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0079-TGAP-transaction_gas_and_priority.md#dynamic-transactions-costs).
+**[Spec: Transaction gas and priority ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0079-TGAP-transaction_gas_and_priority.md#dynamic-transactions-costs)**: See the full list of gas cost calculations and exceptions.
 :::

 ## Transaction ordering